Keeo/VoiceCraftST/README.md

    - Repetition Penalty: Does nothing.
    - Top K: (default: 0)
    - Top P: (default: 0.8)
-   - Stream Chunk Size: Does nothing.
+   - Stream Chunk Size: Does nothing and streaming has not been implemented.

 ### Optional: Enable Text Splitting